 The Editor-in-Chief reserves the right to reject manuscripts that do not comply with the above-mentioned requirements.
 The author will be held responsible for false statement or failure to fulfill these requirements.

 It is highly recommended that all authors submit manuscripts to Critical Care and Shock by email to:

 Simon Nanlohy, MD

-The number of authors should be restricted to only those people who have truly participated in the conception, design and execution, and writing of the manuscripts.
+The number of authors should be restricted to only those people who have truly participated in the conception, design, execution, and writing of the manuscripts.

 All manuscripts must be written in Standard English.
 They should be typed using a normal, plain font (e.g., Times Roman, Arial), with double spacing, single column, and paginated on 8.5 x 11 inch (21.8 x 28.3 cm) plain paper.
-This applies to all parts of the manuscript, including references, legends, etc. Liberal margins (2.5 cm) should be left at te top and bottom, as well as the sides.
-For paper submission, use white paper and only one side of each page.
-Do not forget to number the pages of the manuscript using the automatic page numbering function.
+This applies to all parts of the manuscript, including references, legends, etc. Liberal margins (2.5 cm) should be left at the top and bottom, as well as at the sides.
 Abbreviations should be kept to a minimum and must be explained when they first appear; after the first use, an abbreviation may be used.
-Authors should retain a copy for reference, as manuscripts or photographs will not be returned.
+Authors should retain a copy for reference, as manuscripts will not be returned.

 An abstract should not exceed 300 words.
 For original articles and brief reports, abstract must be divided into the following sections: